project-rig/rig/docs/source/circuit_sim_tutorial/05_circuit_simulation/README.rst

 -------------

 Congratulations!
 Our circuit simulator is now complete!
-We can now run the example script we used to define our simulator's API and with a second or so we have our results!
+We can now run the example script we used to define our simulator's API and within a second or so we have our results!

 ::